-FM 1187 is the new entryway into the city of Aledo.
-There is a sense of pride as you travel along the landscaped median with Gulf Muhly grasses, burford hollies, crape myrtles that are interspersed with live oaks and cedar elms.
+FM 1187 is the new entryway into the City of Aledo.
+There is a sense of pride as you travel along the landscaped median with Gulf Muhly grasses, Burford hollies, and crape myrtles that are interspersed with roses, live oaks, and cedar elms.

-Just over the railroad tracks you notice the beautiful Neil Collins Memorial Rose Garden on the city hall property.
-It was designed, planted and is maintained by Parker County Master Gardeners.
-This project won second place at the Texas Master Gardener Association conference.
-There are 28 labeled roses in this rose garden.
-There are three climbing roses on trellises and arbors, groundcover roses and an obelisk with a pilar rose.
-They all have plant labels for identification and a bench to stop and smell the roses.
+Just over the railroad tracks, are the beautiful Neil Collins Memorial Rose Garden on the city hall property.
+It was designed, planted, and is maintained by Parker County Master Gardeners.
+This project won second place at the Texas Master Gardener Association conference in 2007.
+There are 30 labeled roses varieties in this garden.
+Three are climbing roses on trellises and arbors.
+Some varieties are groundcover roses.
+Adding to the uniqueness of the garden is a pillar rose growing on an obelisk!
+All are have identification labels.
+There's even a bench to "stop and smell the roses".

-The “A” for Aledo is right by the entrance to the city hall building which is planted with Fall Asters and 500 Variegated vinca major plants are underneath the beautiful live oaks.
+The garden right by the entrance to the city hall building is planted with Fall Asters in the design of an “A” for Aledo.
+Under a group of oaks are 500 variegated vinca major plants!

-The City of Annetta has a new building and location on 450 Thunderhead Lane.
-It is a challenge as many of you know to plant in our soils.
-The Parker County Master Gardeners are diligently preparing the soils, selecting plants, planting, adding drip and mulching.
+The City of Annetta built a new building at its 450 Thunderhead Lane address.
+What a challenge, as many of you know, to plant in our soils; this location was a one of our greatest challenges.
+The Parker County Master Gardeners have been diligently preparing the soils, selecting plants, planting, adding drip irrigation and mulching.
 It is so exciting to see the transformation!
-We are busy planning a Monarch Butterfly way station on this property.
+Annetta is now a designated Monarch Butterfly Waystation.

 Come visit these gardens for Aledo at 200 Old Annetta Road and Annetta at 450 Thunderhead Lane.
 These beautiful landscapes are designed, planted and maintained all year; thanks to the Parker County Master Gardeners.